AlaskaAirlines/auro-background/demo/demo.md

 # auro-background

 The `auro-background` element is an easy-to-use mobile-first alternative to writing custom CSS for background colors or images with automatically scoped media queries.
-Use independently or in the slot of another element such as `auro-banner`.
+Use independently or in the slot of another custom element such as `auro-banner`.

-## auro-background use cases

-The `<auro-background>` element should be used in situations where users may:

-- In a slot in other auro components
-- As a background to an existing code block such as a hero

 ## How to use

-The auro-background component accepts 4 properties - `bg`, `height`, `width`, and `inset` that serve as the default at all breakpoints. `height`, `width`, and `inset` are not required and sizing will scale to the content when ommited.
-Additionally, there is a seperate property for each supported breakpoint (`bgsm`, `bgmd`, `bglg`, `heightsm`, `heightmd`, `heightlg`, `widthsm`, `widthmd`, `widthlg`).
+The auro-background component accepts 4 properties - `bg`, `height`, `width`, and `inset` that serve as the default at all breakpoints. `height`, `width`, and `inset` are not required and sizing will scale to the content when omitted.
+Additionally, there is a separate property for each supported breakpoint (`bgsm`, `bgmd`, `bglg`, `heightsm`, `heightmd`, `heightlg`, `widthsm`, `widthmd`, `widthlg`).
 If you don't set specific size property the smaller property will be used.

 These properties map to the compound CSS `background` property and CSS properties of `height`, `width`, and `padding`.
 Anything you can do within the scope of those CSS rules you can do here.

-For the background a css <auro-hyperlink target="_blank" href="https://webcode.tools/generators/css/background-image">generator</auro-hyperlink> is helpful.
+See <auro-hyperlink target="_blank" href="https://webcode.tools/generators/css/background-image">CSS Background Image Generator</auro-hyperlink> for a helpful code generation tool.

 ## Examples

 ### Basic auro-background

-This example shows a simple `auro-background` using only the `bg` attribute.
-The background sizes to fit the content.
+The following example illustrates the `auro-background` custom element using only the `bg` attribute.

 <div class="exampleWrapper">
 <auro-background bg="url(https://sitecore-test-single-westus2.azurewebsites.net/-/media/Images/pages/examples/ad2) center center/cover no-repeat">